fabiomattei/uddocs/_baseresources/sessionupdates.md

 ### sessionvars

 Each session variable we are going to define has a name.
-The varible can be set using information returned by a query and in this case we are going to spcify the *querylabel* and the *sqlfield*.
-The variable can be set using a getparameter, a postparameter (it exists if in the POST section), a constant or a composite field.
+The varible can be set using information returned by a query, in this case we are going to spcify the *querylabel* and the *sqlfield*.
+The variable can be set using a getparameter, a postparameter (it defined if in a POST section), a constant or a composite field.

 A filter can be applied when we define a session.